Calgary: 1970s and 1980s: economic boom and bust

 The 1970s energy crisis resulted in significant investment and growth in Calgary.
-By 1981, 45 per cent of the Calgary labour force was made up of management, administrative or clerical staff, above the national average of 35 per cent.
-Calgary's population grew with the opportunity the oil boom brought, the 20-year period from 1966 to 1986 saw the population increase from 330,575 to 636,107.
+By 1981, 45 percent of the Calgary labour force was made up of management, administrative or clerical staff, above the national average of 35 percent.
+Calgary's population grew with the opportunity the oil boom brought.
+The 20-year period from 1966 to 1986 saw the population increase from 330,575 to 636,107.
 Population growth became a source of pride, the June 1980 Calgary Magazine exclaimed "Welcome to Calgary!
 Calgary almost specializes in newcomers...".

 High-rise buildings were erected during the economic boom, and more office space opened in Calgary in 1979 than in New York City and Chicago combined.
 The end of the oil boom is associated with the National Energy Program implemented by Prime Minister Pierre Trudeau's government and the drop in world oil prices, and the end of the construction boom in Calgary is associated with the completion of the Petro-Canada Centre in 1984.
 The two-tower granite Petro-Canada Centre, which some locals called "Red Square" alluding to the city's hostile view of the state-owned petroleum company, saw the larger 53-storey west tower rise to 215 m and become the largest building in Calgary for 26 years, and a smaller 32-storey east tower rise 130 m.
-The city further expanded the CTrain system, planning began in 1981 and the northeast leg of the system was to be operational in time for the 1988 Olympics.
+The city further expanded the CTrain system, planning began in 1981, and the northeast leg of the system was to be operational in time for the 1988 Olympics.

 The 1980s oil glut caused by falling demand and the National Energy Program marked the end of Calgary's boom.
-In 1983 Calgary City Council announced service cuts to ease the $16 million deficit, 421 city employees were laid off, unemployment increased from 5 to 11 per cent between November 1981 and November 1982, eventually peaking at 14.9 per cent in March 1983.
+In 1983 Calgary City Council announced service cuts to ease the $16 million deficit, 421 city employees were laid off, unemployment increased from 5 to 11 percent between November 1981 and November 1982, eventually peaking at 14.9 percent in March 1983.
 The decline was so swift that the city's population decreased for the first time in history from April 1982 to April 1983, and 3,331 homes were foreclosed by financial institutions in 1983.
 Low oil prices in the 1980s prevented a full economic recovery until the 1990s.

 In May 1980, Nelson Skalbania announced that the Atlanta Flames hockey club would relocate and become the Calgary Flames.
 Skalbania represented a group of Calgary businessmen that included oil magnates Harley Hotchkiss, Ralph T. Scurfield, Norman Green, Daryl Seaman and Byron Seaman, and former Calgary Stampeders player Norman Kwong.
 Atlanta team owner Tom Cousins sold the team to Skalbania for US$16 million, a record sale price for an NHL team at the time.
 The team reached the playoffs each year in its first 10 years in Calgary and won the team's only Stanley Cup in 1989.